The Strike

 to Jul 22

-Complimentary tickets to EARTH MAMA
+EARTH MAMA screening

 We’re thrilled to invite you to a special screening of EARTH MAMA, followed by a Q&A with writer/director Savanah Leaf and actor Tia Nomore.
 Let's return to the Grand Lake Theater to celebrate the incredible local talent who helped bring this extraordinary film to the screen.